AngelinaGentaz/An-introduction-to-epidemiological-modelling/README.md

 ### Supporting information
+This is a project carried out as part of a first-year degree at Sorbonne University with Bonnet Sophie, Delcourt Oriane, Eberwein Johann, students in the PCGI portal at Sorbonne University (2020-2021 academic year).
+I would like to thank them for their commitment.

 This paper is also written in LaTeX and in French, to get it, please reach me out.
-In the rest of this repo you will find the raw dataset.
+In the rest of this repo you will find the raw dataset, the Excel file with which we set up our SIR model and a few research track that I personally found interesting if you are starting to get interested in epidemiological modelling.
 An illustrated appendix concerning the data cleaning set has also been written in French (but a bit heavy to import on GitHub).
 If you wish to read it, please do not hesitate to reach me out again.